GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

 **Explanation**: This script would echo the value of the AZURE_REGION environment variable, which could be set to different values depending on where you’re deploying your app.
 ---

+## making MYNAME env var persistent: post-assessment review.
+* Solution: put the export command in the .bashrc file to avoid having to SSH out and then SSH in inorder to reload the .bashrc file.
+  * To avoid having to SSH out, then SSH in, by using command to reload .bashrc file:
+    * `source .bashrc`: to set the env in the current session.

 # Two Types of Processors: User Processors vs. System Processors
 In the context of operating systems, user processes and system processes refer to *different types of processes based on the privilege levels and the scope of tasks they perform*.
 These are not necessarily two types of physical processors (hardware), but rather *two types of software processes* (running programs) that utilise the CPU.